 Our 70’s VW campervans are available for hire from March to November.
-Our modern T5 campervan can operate all year round.
+Our modern T5 campervan and C646 motorhome can operate all year round.
 Please refer to our Prices page for further information regarding hire periods and start days.

 Is there a minimum hire period?

 We are very flexible at Isle of Wight Campervan Holidays.
-During peak periods we do have a minimum hire period of 3 nights however at quieter times we offer 2 night weekend hires and we are always willing to see whether we can fit in with your schedule if you require flexibility.
+During peak periods we do have a minimum hire period of 3 nights however at quieter times we offer 2 night weekend hires in the VW Campers.
+We are always willing to see whether we can fit in with your schedule if you require flexibility.

 What’s included in the price?